cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 ## Transaction process from an end-user perspective

-While there is much to explore as you journey through the stack, let's first describe the transaction process from a user perspective:
+While there is much to explore as you journey through the stack, begin by understanding the transaction process from a user perspective:

 <<<<<<< b9lab-content/3-main-concepts/05-transactions.md
 <H5PComponent :contents="['/h5p/M2-transactions-transactionprocess-ac']"></H5PComponent>